How Well Does GPT-4o Understand Vision? Evaluating Multimodal Foundation Models on Standard Computer Vision Tasks: Additional Details on Prompt Chaining

-The procedure for surface normal estimation is detailed in Algorithm~\ref{alg:normal_algo} and Fig.~\ref{fig:normal_algo}.
-While the model makes binary decisions regarding whether one depth is less than or greater than another, we have found that enabling the model to also consider equality predictions enhances the accuracy of surface normal estimations.
+The procedure for surface normal prediction is detailed in Algorithm~\ref{alg:normal_algo} and Fig.~\ref{fig:normal_algo}.
+While the model makes binary decisions regarding whether one depth is less than or greater than another, we have found that enabling the model to also consider equality predictions enhances the accuracy of surface normal predictions.

 To incorporate this into our approach, we introduce the following term for cases where superpixels $x_i$ and $x_j$ are predicted to be at equal depth:

 for pairs of superpixels $x_i$ and $x_j$ predicted to lie at an equal depth.
 For weights, we choose $\lambda_{eq} = \lambda_{lt} = \lambda_{gt} = 1$ and, as before, we pick $\lambda_s$ based on the performance on a smaller validation set.